 Psychology describes impulse shopping behavior as “spontaneous and without much reflection”, whilst the consumer is said to be experiencing “a sudden and strong urge to buy”.
 The findings of the Wageningen University report suggest that people who have a greater tendency to make impulsive purchases, waste more food.

 We see several main reasons for this consequence.

 First, when people buy on impulse, they do not take into account how much they really need or can eat, which results in overstocking.
 Secondly, not having a specific dish in mind when choosing the ingredients, and doing so on the spur of the moment, leads to buying random stuff that may not work together as a meal well or not at all.

 If the items one has purchased do not add up to a concrete meal, it is very likely they will be partially left lying around in the fridge until they perish.
 The third main reason is that impulse often happens when shopping hungry, for e.g., after work before getting home.

 Hunger is a bad advisor, so one is tempted to buy food that one is normally not prone to eat or at least not in excess quantities, once the hunger spurs have been curbed.
 Last, but not least, having a plan and a list to match will make you vulnerable.
 Brand merchandisers count on precisely that – tempting you into purchases when you don’t have a clear intention in mind.

-The only way to avoid all these pitfalls it to shop with intention by sticking to a shopping list of what has been deliberately planned as needed.
+The only way to avoid all these pitfalls is to shop with intention by sticking to a shopping list of what has been deliberately planned as needed.

-CozZo app ‘To Buy” list let’s you build an ordered list with well-described items, but you can choose from a bunch of other apps(AnyList, Out of Milk) for iOS and Android.
+CozZo app shopping planner (‘To Buy” screen) lets you build an ordered list with well-described items and you can choose from a bunch of other apps(AnyList, Out of Milk) if you’re using an Android device.